bm4cs/bencode.io/content/posts/2025-12-02-entity-resolution-instability.md

     - Redirect to a single survivor when there's exactly one.
     - Return the current set of underlying entities when there are many.

-[1]: https://senzing.zendesk.com/hc/en-us/articles/4415858978067-How-does-an-Entity-ID-behave?utm_source=chatgpt.com "How does an Entity ID behave? - Senzing®"
+[1]: https://senzing.zendesk.com/hc/en-us/articles/4415858978067-How-does-an-Entity-ID-behave "How does an Entity ID behave"
-[2]: https://senzing.com/docs/python/3/g2engine/getting/?utm_source=chatgpt.com "G2Engine Getting Entities and Records :: Senzing Documentation"
+[2]: https://senzing.com/docs/python/3/g2engine/getting/ "G2Engine Getting Entities and Records"
-[3]: https://senzing.zendesk.com/hc/en-us/articles/360010716274--Advanced-Replicating-the-Senzing-results-to-a-Data-Warehouse?utm_source=chatgpt.com "[Advanced] Replicating the Senzing results to a Data Warehouse"
+[3]: https://senzing.zendesk.com/hc/en-us/articles/360010716274--Advanced-Replicating-the-Senzing-results-to-a-Data-Warehouse "Replicating the Senzing results to a Data Warehouse"
-[4]: https://senzing.com/docs/tutorials/advanced_replication/?utm_source=chatgpt.com "Advanced Real-time Replication and Analytics - senzing.com"
+[4]: https://senzing.com/docs/tutorials/advanced_replication/ "Advanced Real-time Replication and Analytics"
-[5]: https://senzing.com/how-entity-resolution-works-with-senzing/?utm_source=chatgpt.com "How Senzing Entity Resolution AI Works"
+[5]: https://senzing.com/how-entity-resolution-works-with-senzing/ "How Senzing Entity Resolution AI Works"